 - At least nine of the total credit hours for the minor must be taken at Stevenson University.

 - Up to two courses that are among a student’s major requirements can be used toward a minor in another discipline.
 For example, up to two Psychology courses that are required by the Human Services major can be used toward a minor in Psychology.

 - A student may not minor in a discipline that is also a track within the student’s major.

 - Students must earn a grade of “C” or better in a course for it to be counted toward a minor.

 - For students selecting a minor in the School of the Sciences, both the lab and the lecture for the course must be taken; however, they do not count as two separate courses.

-- Students may not apply for a minor after the bachelor’s degree is awarded.
+- Minors must be declared prior to the student's final semester.
+Students may not apply for a minor after the bachelor’s degree is awarded.
 Upon graduation, the student’s transcript will indicate the minor course of study that the student has completed.

 Minors are currently being offered in the following fields: